melbcc/QR-Code-Reader/README.md

 With the api_Membership_get part arising from the table join to get the required fields.

-Which is messy because of the table join to get end_date and status_id.
+Which is messy because of the table join to get 'end_date' and 'status_id'.

 I then use
 ```